What is a CRA Audit Trail? Why Do You Want One?

 What is The Correct Way To Void A Cheque?

-Write VOID diagonally across the cheque and use scissors to cut out the signatory section of the cheque.
+Write VOID diagonally across the cheque and use scissors to cut out the signatory section of the cheque, then shred the signature.

-Attach void cheques to the bank reconciliation to ensure it has been voided properly and cannot be re-issued.
+Attach void cheques to the bank reconciliation to show it has been reconciled and voided properly and cannot be re-issued.

 All Cash is Rung Through The Till Or Deposited to The Bank - No Exceptions!